MR

 How risky is VEQT?

 VEQT ETF has a medium risk indicator.
-This implies that you must have the above-average risk tolerance to trade safely with this portfolio.
+This implies you must have the above-average risk tolerance to trade safely with this portfolio.

 Does VEQT Have Dividends?